ebetancourt/hipdot-vs-code-url-scheme-grabber/README.md

 Visual Studio Code has a documented way to open VS code using URLs (in the MacOS / iOS world, this is commonly called a URL Scheme or URI Scheme).
 You can see the documentation here: [Opening VS Code with URLs](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls).
 This is something I personally use when planning out the steps I will take to implement a feature.
 However there is no built in way to get the URL from VS Code, so I have been copying the absolute path and manually creating the URLs (with snippets in my notes program of choice).

+Other times you might want links that open VS Code to a specific file location:
+- When adding tasks for yourself in your task manager
+- taking notes on the way a codebase works

 ## Features

 This extension adds two commands: